SULI24/edl-stormcast/README.md

 python3 -m pip install torchinfo h5py thop
 ```

+You may need to do `python3 -m pip install lightning-fabric` at the end if you still get errors with `train.py`.

 ## Dataset

 [Storm EVent ImageRy (SEVIR) dataset](https://sevir.mit.edu/) is a spatiotemporally aligned dataset containing over 10,000 weather events.